 It’s a function of aging: we are forced to face some issues we don’t have to deal with when we’re younger.
-Whether it’s making sure we have enough money to get by as we age, the loss of our independence, or the appearance of new vulnerabilities, here are a few things to consider as we age.
+Whether it’s making sure we have enough money to get by as we age, the loss of our independence, or the appearance of new vulnerabilities, here are a few things to consider as we become aging seniors.

 The money issue.
 When it comes to money, at a certain stage in life, your priorities change.
 Instead of accumulating wealth to prepare for retirement, and living at home – or more likely in a senior community post-retirement – your priorities shift to preserving whatever assets you have left.
 Making sure your legal affairs are in order is also of vital significance, as we consider end-of-life plans, such as paying off debts and preparing plans for a funeral.
 Health issues also loom large at this point, as we consider medical treatment and government programs – such a Medicaid and Medicare – to support health care, as well as long-term care.